-Are you looking to have a personalized wedding or baby-naming/welcoming ceremony outside of a church, synagogue, or other religious space?
+Are you looking to have a personalized wedding, vow renewal, or baby-naming/welcoming ceremony done from a Humanist perspective?
 Do you want to organize an inclusive memorial service from a Humanist perspective?
 Are you looking to include a Humanist perspective at an interfaith event or for an invocation?

 Recognizing the importance of significant life occasions, Yale Humanist Community is pleased to offer our services for ceremonial observances.
-Our Executive Director Chris Stedman is a certified Humanist celebrant and has offered numerous invocations and officiated a number of ceremonies; we are also happy to refer to our network of local celebrants—please see below for more information about other celebrants we work with.
+Our Executive Director Kathleen Green is a certified Humanist celebrant who has officiated many life cycle events and offered numerous invocations.
+We are also happy to refer to our network of local celebrants—please see below for more information about other celebrants we work with.

 Email us at email@example.com to learn more about how we can help you create a meaningful, nonreligious ceremony!

 “Kathleen did such an amazing job with our wedding ceremony – many of our guests told us afterwards it was the best wedding ceremony they had ever been to in their entire lives!
 She works with you to craft the ceremony that perfectly captures your relationship and your values.
 She is an amazing public speaker and presenter who commands the audience but keeps the attention focused on you.
 We could not have been happier with anyone else. —Dennis and Lori G.

 “Kathleen was our wedding officiant and we can’t begin to tell you how special she made our day.
 From the very first time we spoke we were at ease, knowing we not only had someone who was kind, and easy going, but someone who would help guide us through the whole process and make sure it was exactly what we were wanted it to be.
 Everything was beautiful!”